stammler/forpy-meson-minimal/README.md

 ## Examples

 The repository contains two examples in the `examples/` directory.
-One runs timed test problems with different numbers of threads without loop blocking:
+One runs timed test problems with different numbers of threads (works only in the parallel installation) without loop blocking:

 ```
 python timing_threads.py